jnozzi/cocoadev.com/markdown/GettingNetworkVolumes.md

 Hi

-I've devoured General/NSWorkspace into giving me a list of paths to all mountedLocalVolumes, this lists everything from the hard disks to cds to network volumes.
-General/NSWorkspace has another option to list the paths of mountedRemovableMedia.
+I've devoured NSWorkspace into giving me a list of paths to all mountedLocalVolumes, this lists everything from the hard disks to cds to network volumes.
+NSWorkspace has another option to list the paths of mountedRemovableMedia.
 This will give ipods/firewire drives, network volumes and cds.
 However, I want to be able to single out certain volume types, namely being network volumes.
 I want to be able to get a list of hard disks, a separate list of removable media, and then a separate list of only network volumes.
-General/NSWorkspace unfortunately wont allow this.
+NSWorkspace unfortunately wont allow this.
 Is there any possible way of doing this?
 I have done it in Applescript Studio so it is most definately possible in cocoa.

 Thanks,
 Cheers